Zoroastrianism and Islam: An Evaluation on Similarities

 HOLY BOOK

 Avesta or Gathas is the holy book for Zoroastrianism.
-It is thought to have emerged after the death of Zoroaster.
+It is considered to have emerged after the death of Zoroaster.
 Avesta has many pronunciations.
 The words Upesta, Avistak, Apasiak are also examples, the meaning of which is translated as “the main text”.
 (Sarıkçıoğlu, 59.)
 Sometimes this word is also thought to mean “a place of refuge” or “help”.
 (Tarlan, Yesna, XIII) The Avesta consists of three parts.
 The first part is Yasna, the hymns sung in religious ceremonies, in which Zarathustra’s Gathas are contained.
 The second part is hymns addressed to various gods.
 The third part is the part where the rules of “talisman against demons” and “divine cleansing” are evaluated as “law against demons”.
 (Tumer; Small, p.108.)

 REVELATION

 Zarathustra’s childhood is said to have virtues such as being more mature than his age.
 After the age of twenty, he had experienced mental changes.
 There was a mountain where he often retreated.
-Later, when he was between the ages of thirty and forty, while he was on the banks of the Daitya river, an angel named Vohu-Manah, meaning “good-natured”, appeared to him, giving him the good news that “he brought the revelation of the supreme god Ahura Mazda”.
+Later, when he was around the ages of thirty and forty, while he was on the banks of the Daitya river, an angel named Vohu-Manah, appeared to him, giving him the good news that “he brought the revelation of the supreme god Ahura Mazda”.
 In his encounter with the angel, “When I lose myself in the good spirit, who are you, who do you belong to? she asked me.
 To his first question, I said I am Zoroastrian, a true enemy of liars, but I also want to be a strong supporter of the righteous.”
 He could not hold on to his hometown and had to migrate.

 DEVIL